Roestlab/massdash/docs/Installation.rst

 Docker Image
 ------------

-MassDash is available as a docker image on dockerhub, ensure you have docker installed on your system, you can then pull the latest image of MassDash.
+MassDash is available as a docker image on dockerhub `here <https://hub.docker.com/r/singjust/massdash>`_, ensure you have docker installed on your system, you can then pull the latest image of MassDash.

 .. code-block:: bash